Are you trying to teach your students how to study? Have you sat at your desk and marked their exams, only to think, Geez, did they study at all?

 A great way to teach study skills and show students examples of how to study effectively is to show videos.

 This post has several excellent videos to start with, but others include the CrashCourse Study Skills videos, available free on YouTube.

 CrashCourse also has some Study Hall videos dealing with written composition.

-This series is also great if you teach rhetoric, editing, quoting and citing, and critical thinking and developing arguments.
+The Study Hall series is also great if you teach rhetoric, editing, quoting and citing, and critical thinking, and developing arguments.
 But these videos are most suited to university- or college-bound students.